-Spectra Internship Program is a one-of-its-kind program that trains participants, majorly undergraduate students and college students, in the art of science writing and science editing through hands-on experience.
-The program is conducted virtually and runs for a duration of 6 weeks.
+Spectra Internship Program is a one-of-its-kind program that trains participants, majorly undergraduate students and college students, in the art of science writing, science editing, and science designing through hands-on experience.
+The program is conducted virtually and runs for a duration of 5 weeks.
 The training is highly rigorous and incorporates extensive reading, regular assignments with personalized feedback and peer review.
 Students and instructors immerse themselves in the various elements of popular science writing and responsible journalism.
 The instructors bring a lot of the first-hand experience to the table.
-Star graduates of the program may be offered various roles on the Spectra editorial board.
+Star graduates of the program may be offered various roles on the Spectra editorial board and noteworthy articles would be published on the website.

 - Writing track: The participants will be exposed to the art of popular science writing with an emphasis on key skills like finding the right story, effective storytelling, interview skills, minimizing jargon without compromising on scientific accuracy, appropriate use of figures of speech, etc.

 - Editing track: This track is aimed at teaching scientific peer review and copy-editing for popular science writings.
 The participants also get hands-on experience in helping writers elucidate science and expression in their writings.

 WHO CAN APPLY

 Anybody who is passionate about science communication should apply, however, the program is majorly intended and highly recommended for science undergraduates and college students.
 However, students of humanities with an inclination towards journalism and graduates of STEM (science, technology, engineering, mathematics) will also be considered keeping in view their availability, commitment, and experience.

 See what previous graduates have to say about the program.